oh-lang/oh/wishlist.md

 We also can use it when defining default-named variables to refer to the variable's type, e.g., for static/class functions like `oh_info: _ caller_()` which is equivalent to `oh_info: oh_info_ caller_()`.
+TODO: static constructors are frowned upon due to named arguments, not sure this is the best example.

 ## coolness